diegoiast/qtedit4/hack.md

 > components can used for building.
 >
 > You can optionally use the standalone/original CMake setup, or use MSVC
 > to build.
 That is what the CD/CI does.
+I test both scenarions regularly.
 >
 > The command line git utilites also work perfectly.